Cesare Ciani: Life and work

 He initially studied at the Technical Institute, then served in the Army for three years.
-It wasn't until 1878, at the age of twenty-four, that he entered the Accademia di Bellr Arti, where he studied painting with Giuseppe Ciaranfi and Giovanni Fattori.
+It wasn't until 1878, at the age of twenty-four, that he entered the Accademia di Belar Arti, where he studied painting with Giuseppe Ciaranfi and Giovanni Fattori.
 The latter was very influential in terms of Ciani's choice of subjects for his works; portraits and landscapes with figures.

 In 1888, he presented his painting "The Widow" at the Circolo degli Artisti and, the following year, it received honorable mention at the Exposition Universelle in Paris.
 This was the beginning of his regular participation in art exhibitions and gallery shows.

 By the turn of the century his works had taken on a more urban quality, reminiscent of Lovis Corinth, with a focus on workers.
 His landscapes also became brighter and his brushstrokes more fluid.
 In 1922, he participated in the "Primaverile Fiorentina" (Florentine Spring), presenting a series of paintings on rural and popular subjects, many of which depicted the old and crowded Florentine district of Borgo San Frediano; done in a Post-Macchiaioli style.

 His paintings sold very well during his lifetime.
 Two years after his death, the art critic, Mario Tinti, and the painter, Llewelyn Lloyd, organized a major retrospective, with over 180 of his works.

 Several of his works can be found at the Gallerie degli Uffizi in Florence Italy.

 Since 2000 the record price for Cesare Ciani at auction is 6,619USD for Grande Strada Con Figure.